IsotoxalDev/Isogrid/README.md

-# CanvasCraft
+# Isogrid

-CanvasCraft is an infinite digital workspace for creative collaboration.
+Isogrid is an infinite digital workspace for creative collaboration.
 It provides a simple and intuitive canvas for you to organize your ideas, create mood boards, and visualize your thoughts.

 ## Features